AmanKumar636/DepTrack/README.md

   • Export scan results as CSV or PDF
   • Send email alerts or schedule PDF/CSV reports via SMTP

+- **Industry Standard Code**
+- Check your code if it follow industry standards.

 - **AI-Powered Chatbot**
   Ask questions, get suggestions or guidance about your code and dependencies using built-in AI assistance.